Scoop-Learn/Open-source-curriculam/README.md

 2. Learning Data Structure and Algorithms in Python from Scratch
 3. Master the Coding Interview: Data Structures + Algorithms

+Prefered Books:
+1. Data Structures and Algorithms in Python Hardcover
+2. Introduction to Algorithms By CLRS
+3. The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World

 # Try to learn how system utilities such as OS , Databases works from inside

 Install your favourite OS in your PC and try to explore varoius features of OS